tvami/BoostedSUSYAnalyzer/README.md

-# BoostAnalyzer17
+# BoostAnalyzer18

-The event structure can be seen in include/eventBuffer.h
+The event structure can be seen in include/eventBuffer.h with JEC corrected in include/eventBuffer_JEC.h

-As usual do
+As usually, do

 source setup.sh
 make clean
 make

-If you use 2016 implemenation code, you have to fix the Analysis_*.h, This is the same mehtoud as the 2016's.
+You have to modify the Analysis_*.h for changing the analysis cuts

 ./Analyzer filelists/backgrounds/filelist_DY.txt DY.root